 Japanese New Years お正月

-Traditionally, January 1st was the biggest and most important event of the year.
-The new year symbolized a renewal of life.
-It was also when people added another year to their age, instead of celebrating their birthday.
-Thus, the Japanese New Year celebration has always been a festive occasion, and of course, the Japanese would drink sake.
+Traditionally, January 1st was the most important event of the year.
+The new year symbolizes a renewal of life.
+It was also when people added another year to their age instead of celebrating their birthday.
+Thus, the Japanese New Year celebration has always been a festive occasion; of course, the Japanese would drink sake.

 Sake is also drunk with osechi ryori (おせち料理), the New Year’s feast.
-There is no particular variety, however, many pick sake with auspicious names such as 開運 (good luck), 初日の出 (first sunrise of the year) or with auspicious symbols on the label, such as that year’s zodiac.
+There is no particular variety or type.
+However, many pick sake with auspicious names such as 開運 (good luck), 初日の出 (first sunrise of the year) or with auspicious symbols on the label, such as that year’s zodiac.

 The Japanese also visit temples or shrines to pray, called hatsu-moude (初詣, “first visit”).
-They drink amazake (甘酒), a sweet low alcoholic sake, to warm up their bodies.
+To warm up their bodies, they drink amazake (甘酒), a sweet, low-alcohol sake with mashed rice grains.
 Shrines may also offer the sacred sake omiki (御神酒).